Sherborne Prep School, Sherborne

 Headed up by Heidi Berry (an accomplished violinist, who also gives music lessons further up the school), the Prep-Prep/Nursery for three years up is self-contained in some long, low buildings with its own playgrounds and with an impressive array of play equipment.

-Around 35 full boarders (half from overseas) and 35 flexi/occasional (with 40-50 staying in school each night) are housed in the heart of the school.
+The school’s thriving boarding community (half of whom are from overseas), with flexi/occasional boarding meeting the needs of current parents (40-50 stay in school each night) are housed in the heart of the school.
 It’s co-ed, with boys on one floor and girls on another and an open door policy with super friendly house parent Dan and his family living in a flat in between the two.

 Future astronauts take note: Sherborne Prep is a leader in Space Education.